rehierl/abstract-properties/02-x-mathematics/02-0-basic-maths/5-3-pre-sub-sequent-1.md

-Based on that, and even though both components in the sequence hold the exact same element `e` (i.e. `e` is identical to itself), one would have to treat each occurrence of `e` within the sequence differently.
-For example by suffixing the element reference with an index-of-occurrence.
+Based on that, and even though both components in the sequence hold the exact same element `e` (i.e. `e` is identical to itself), one would have to treat each occurrence of `e` within the sequence differently - e.g. as distinct instances of the same element - e.g. by suffixing the element reference with an index-of-occurrence.

 * `e1` := the 1st occurrence of `e` in `s`
 * `eN` := the n-th occurrence of `e` in `s`